bathinapullarao/commands/Cloud_comarision.md

 You go to your GoDaddy dashboard and replace the default name servers with the ones above.
 ➡️ Result: Now, whenever someone looks up example.com, DNS queries are sent to Google Cloud DNS instead of GoDaddy.

+**Network related commands**
+**Method 1:**You can allow access only to specific IPs or domains and block the rest.
+**Step 1:** Allow access to specific domains (e.g., example.com)
+iptables -A OUTPUT -p tcp -d example.com --dport 80 -j ACCEPT
+iptables -A OUTPUT -p tcp -d example.com --dport 443 -j ACCEPT
+ptables -A OUTPUT -p tcp -d 93.184.216.34 --dport 443 -j ACCEPT
+dig +short example.com
+**Step 2:** Block all other traffic
+iptables -A OUTPUT -p tcp --dport 80 -j DROP
+iptables -A OUTPUT -p tcp --dport 443 -j DROP
+⚠️ Make sure SSH (port 22) and DNS (53) are not blocked if you're connected remotely.
+**Method 2:** Using a Proxy (Squid)
+You can install a proxy like Squid and configure it to allow specific sites.
+sudo apt install squid -y
+sudo nano /etc/squid/squid.conf
+acl allowed_sites dstdomain .example.com .another-site.com
+http_access allow allowed_sites
+http_access deny all
+sudo systemctl restart squid
+**Method 3:** /etc/hosts Blocking (Not Secure), You can override DNS resolution for blocking, not ideal for strict security:
+sudo nano /etc/hosts
+Add lines to block sites by redirecting to localhost:
+127.0.0.1  facebook.com
+127.0.0.1  youtube.com
+**Method 4:** Use ufw (Simpler Firewall)
+If using ufw:
+sudo ufw default deny outgoing
+sudo ufw allow out to 93.184.216.34 port 443 proto tcp
+sudo ufw allow out to 8.8.8.8 port 53 proto udp  # for DNS